Finchley Central tube station

-Finchley Central is a London Underground station in the Church End area of Finchley, North London, England.
+Finchley Central is a London Underground station, located in the Church End area of Finchley.
 It is on the High Barnet branch of the Northern line, between West Finchley and East Finchley stations.
 The station is at the junction for the short branch to Mill Hill East.
-It is around 7 miles north-northwest of Charing Cross and is located in London fare zone 4.
+It is around 7 miles north-northwest of Charing Cross and is in London fare zone 4.

 The station was opened on 22 August 1867 as part of the Great Northern Railway's line between Finsbury Park and Edgware stations.
 As part of London Underground's Northern Heights plan, Northern line trains started serving the station in 1940 and main line passenger services ended in 1941.